lucasb/BakerCM/README.rst

 Why Should I Use This?
 ----------------------
 BakerCM is a configuration management that doesn't need a centralized server to configure environments.
-BakerCM is the lightweight tool built on Python (version 3) that configures files from templates.
+BakerCM is the lightweight tool built on Python (version 3.6 through 3.12) that configures files from templates.

 Secondly, BakerCM can encrypt and decrypt values using secret sections in recipes files.
 BakerCM cares about the security of values to decrypt it in the right environment, so your configuration files can live openly with your source code and your secrets values will still safe.